sassoftware/sasoptpy/doc/guide/models.rst

 Dropping components
 ~~~~~~~~~~~~~~~~~~~

-A variable inside a model can be dropped using
+You can drop a variable inside a model by using
-:meth:`Model.drop_variable`.
-Similarly, a set of variables can be dropped
+:meth:`Model.drop_variable` method.
+Similarly, you can drop a set of variables
-using :meth:`Model.drop_variables`.
+by using the :meth:`Model.drop_variables` method.

 .. ipython:: python